Shop and Save on New York State Health Insurance

 When the United States Supreme Court upheld the legality of the Patient Protection and Affordable Health Care Act, it meant the elimination of pre-existing health condition requirements imposed by health insurers.

-Since September 2010, children with pre-existing conditions below age 19 may not be denied health coverage under their parents’ health plan.
+Since September 2010, children with pre-existing conditions below age 19 may not be denied health coverage under their parent’s health insurance plan.
 Furthermore, a child’s pre-existing condition can no longer be excluded from coverage under his or her plan.
 In 2014, adults will enjoy this provision as well.

 The pre-existing condition exclusion